janakjoban/BaseHealthWebsite/_posts/articles/2018-01-02-dr-nick-van-terheyden-why-i-joined-basehealth.md

 description: Whether it be as a practicing physician where I saw patients daily, to numerous opportunities working in both healthcare and computing with consulting firms and technology companies — the patient comes first.
-That, along with the admiration and respect I have for my new co-workers, is why I’m thrilled to join BaseHealth...
+That, along with the admiration and respect I have for my new co-workers, is why I’m thrilled to join BaseHealth.
 excerpt: Whether it be as a practicing physician where I saw patients daily, to numerous opportunities working in both healthcare and computing with consulting firms and technology companies — the patient comes first.
-That, along with the admiration and respect I have for my new co-workers, is why I’m thrilled to join BaseHealth...
+That, along with the admiration and respect I have for my new co-workers, is why I’m thrilled to join BaseHealth.
 categories:
 - blog
 subhead: ''